Did you know there are over 60,000 practising lawyers in Australia?

-There are currently 39 law schools producing more than 7500 Australian law graduates per year.
-Opportunities for junior lawyers in 2018 looks bleak, and the number of students graduating far outweighs any limited positions.
+With 39 law schools producing more than 7500 Australian law graduates per year opportunities for junior lawyers looks bleak and the number of students graduating far outweighs any limited positions.

 But what if I said there was a way to tip the scales in your favour?

 In recent years technology has ripped through the legal sector like wildfire which has negatively impacted job opportunities for graduates.

 Some of the big firms even have dedicated legal tech departments.

 Although at first, it caused havoc and dismay, practices warmed to the idea and started to embrace it.
 Just as lawyers and legal practices have welcomed this change, so must you.

 These days law firms want more than a junior lawyer when they employ a graduate.